-The Center is offering an abridged version of our Diversity Brown Bag series in Spring 2014.
+The Center is offering our Diversity Brown Bag series in Fall 2015.
 These sessions provide a forum for faculty, grad students, and other affiliates of the Center to exchange ideas and updates about diversity research topics, approaches, data, and concepts.

 Our Fall 2015 Brown Bag Series takes place on select Mondays from 12:00 to 1:15 in the Faculty Commons located in 116 Pearson Hall.
 The following talks are featured: